kingasledz/Spotify-Data-Analysis/README.md

 ## Overview
 This project is a **Data Analyst portfolio project** focused on analyzing Spotify listening data using **Power BI**.
 The objective is to explore listening behavior, identify trends, and transform raw data into meaningful insights through clear and interactive dashboards.
+Project completed as part of a Power BI course.

 ## Business Questions Addressed
 - How does listening activity change over time?